 Charlotte Corday by Paul Jacques Aimé Baudry, posthumous (1860).
 Credit: Paul-Jacques-Aimé Baudry - ARC Museum

 Born on July 27, 1768, as Marie-Anne Charlotte de Corday d'Armont she spent her early years in her family home, a house in Saint-Saturnin-des-Ligneries, Orne in Normandy.
 Her parents were aristocrats, but Charlotte’s older sister and their mother died when she was still a young girl.
 Her father could not cope with the grief and Charlotte and her younger sister were sent to an abbey.

 Corday's birth house in Normandy.
 Credit: Sylvain Lumbroso

 There, Charlotte spent many hours reading and she was especially interested in literature that focused on the responsibility of citizens toward their country.
 People need to understand their duties towards the country.
-She the plays of her ancestor, the tragedian Pierre Corneille, as well as Plutarch, Raynal, and Rousseau.
-She was fascinated by the story of how Brutus killed Julius Caesar in the name of freedom.
+She was fascinated by the story of how Brutus killed Julius Caesar in the name of freedom, the tragedian Pierre Corneille, as well as Plutarch, Raynal, and Rousseau.

 Normandy was poor.
-People did not have bread and one day and angry mod had enough.
-One day, people attacked a transport delivering bread.
+People did not have bread and one day, they have got enough.
+They attacked a transport delivering bread.
 A young officer, responsible for the delivery was killed.
 His head was placed on a pole and the mob went to the abbey where Corday was staying.
 These hungry people thought the nuns had more bread they could get.

 Perhaps this was an event that changed Corday.
 She was later sent to a relative in Caen and while living there she began to sympathize with the Girondins, the moderate republicans of her time.